 - License suspension: 7 months to 1 year

 - Intoxicated Driver Resource Center (IDRC): 12-48 hours

 - Sentence to serve up to 30 days in the county jail

-Mr. Breslow always attempts to undermine each component of the prosecution’s case, aggressively confronting DUI allegations with a well-formulated strategy.
-To speak with him about your pending legal matter, contact his offices for a cost-free case analysis.
+The attorneys at Breslow Law Offices always attempt to undermine each component of the prosecution’s case, aggressively confronting DUI allegations with a well-formulated strategy.
+To speak with them about your pending legal matter, contact their offices for cost-free case analysis.